ATRF Board Members

 Paul joined the ATRF Board in August 2019.
 He began his financial career in the banking sector, then joined Metropolitan Life, finishing as COO of Canadian operations.
 He also served as CEO of the Ontario Municipal Employees Retirement System (OMERS), was a founding director and interim CEO of the Public Sector Pension Investment Board (PSPIB), and was CEO of the Alberta Treasury Branches (ATB Financial).

 Paul has retired as the Chair of the Alberta Enterprise Corporation.
 He was commissioned into the Royal Canadian Air Force Reserve in 1971 and retired as an Honorary Colonel in 1997.
 He is a Life Honorary Trustee of the Royal Ontario Museum and a recipient of the Queen’s Golden Jubilee Medal.

 Paul is a graduate of Western University and a Chartered Director (C. Dir) of the Directors College through DeGroote Business School at McMaster University.
-He is currently the Vice-Chair of the Audit and Finance Committee, and a member of the Governance Committee, and the Investment Committee.

 Brad joined the ATRF Board in December of 2019.
 He is a high school teacher with Parkland School Division in Spruce Grove, Alberta and teaches physics and general sciences.
 Brad has been active in his professional association, working for and representing his professional colleagues by serving on various committees.